-Tips on easy grilled pork chops with a simple seasoning.
-This easy healthy dinner recipe is on the table in under 30 minutes!
-This fits into Paleo and Whole3o eating plans.
-You may also love our grilled chicken thighs.
+Learn how to make grilled pork chops with a simple spice rub.
+This easy healthy dinner recipe is on the table in 30 minutes.

 What is the best pork chop cut for grilling?

-Center Cut Loin Chops (bone in or boneless) are great for grilling because they cook well on fast, high heat.
+Center Cut Loin Chops (bone in or boneless) are great for grilling.
 All these need are a little bit of seasoning and you’re ready for a delicious dinner.
+You can use bone-in pork chops if you’d like, but we prefer boneless pork chops.

 What is a good seasoning for pork chops?